leiradel/ddlt/README.md

   * `<string>` when it's a string literal
   * `<eof>` when there are no more tokens in the source code
   * A symbol, as identified via the `isSymbol` function
+  * A keyword enclosed in square brackets
 * `lexeme`: a string with the value of the token as found in the source code
 * `line`: the line number where the token is in the source code

 `next` will also return the same table passed to it as an argument if successful.
 In case of errors, it will return `nil`, plus a string describing the error.
 The error message will always be in the format `<file>:<line>: message`, which is the standard way to describe errors in compilers.

-Care has been taken to correctly recognize C strings, including all escape sequences, identifiers, number literals, and comments, both line and block.

 ### newTemplate

 Templates can be used to make it easier to generate code.
-The template engine used in **ddlt** uses C comments to drive the code generation:
+The `newTemplate` method accepts three of four arguments:

+* `newTemplate(code, open_tag, close_tag, name)`
+  * The template source code.
+  * The open tag that delimits special template instructions.
+  * The close tag.
+  * An optional template name, which is used in error messages. `"template"` is used if this argument is not provided.

+There are two template instructions, one to emit content to the output, and another to execute arbitrary Lua code.
+To emit content, use the open tag followed by `=`.
+To execute code, use the open tag followed by `!`.

+As an example, if you use `/*` and `*/` as delimiters:

 * `/*= ... */` causes `...` to be generated in the output
 * `/*! ... */` causes `...` to be executed as Lua code

-`newTemplate` accepts annotated code and returns a string containing Lua source code that will tun the template when executed.
-This function accepts two arguments, `args`, which is used to send arbitrary data to the template, including the result of your parser, and `emit`, a function which must output all the arguments passed to it as a vararg. `newTemplate` optionally takes a second parameter which is the chunk name for the template, which will be used in error messages in case the template has syntax or runtime errors.
+The return value of `newTemplate` is a Lua function that will run the template when executed.
+This returned function accepts two arguments, `args`, which is used to send arbitrary data to the template, including the result of your parser, and `emit`, a function which must output all the arguments passed to it as a vararg.